ane/ane.github.io/_includes/me.md

 This is my website.
 There's a blog, which is mainly about programming and software.
 For a bit of background, you can read a [a meta post of sorts]({% post_url 2016-01-01-before-we-begin %}) that describes the tone of the writings you will find on this site.
-Longer, non-programming related essays are in the 'essay' category.
+Longer, non-programming related stuff is filed under other categories, present below.

 You can drop me an [email](mailto:ane@iki.fi) or find me on [Github](https://github.com/ane).